SureFED: Robust Federated Learning via Uncertainty-Aware Inward and Outward Inspection: : A Robust Federated Learning Framework

-In each time slot, client $i$ receives a batch, $\mathcal{D}^i_t$, of data samples $(x^i_s,y^i_s)_{s=t}^b$ (if there are any local data samples left), where $b$ is the batch size, and updates the social and local belief parameters according to the variational Bayesian learning method.
-Also, at each local time slot $t$, client $i$ receives social model updates from some of its neighboring clients.
-We denote the set of client $i$ together with the clients whose updates are currently received by client $i$ by $\mathcal{N}_t(i)$.
-Client $i$ will aggregate the received model updates with its own current social belief according to equation \ref{eq:agg:prelim}.
-At the end of each local time slot $t$, client $i$ will share its social belief parameters with its out-neighbors, $\mathcal{N}_t^o(i)$.
-Notice that if two model updates are received from the same client in a single time slot, the latest version will be aggregated.
-The important element of \sys{} algorithm is how the trust weights in equation \ref{eq:agg:prelim} will be chosen.
-Unlike \sysbase{} that considers a predetermined trust weights throughout the time, we have time-dependent trust weights, $T^{ij}_t$.
-The trust weights are defined to robustify the algorithm against poisoning attacks.
+Unlike \sysbase{} \cite{wang2022peer} that considers predetermined time-invariant trust weights in Eq.\eqref{eq:agg:prelim}, we consider time-dependent trust weights, $T^{ij}_t$, which are defined to robustify the algorithm against poisoning attacks.
 We define the trust weights in \sys{}, referred to as the bounded confidence trust weights, such that each client only aggregates the opinion of those with similar opinion to it, where two models are deemed similar if their element-wise distance is less than a confidence bound.
-The confidence bound is determined by the uncertainty of the client over its own model, which is provided by the variational posteriors.
-The trust weights are formally defined below.
+The confidence bound is determined by the uncertainty of the client over its own model, which is provided by the Bayesian models.
+The trust weights are formally defined below. \begin{definition}[Bounded Confidence Trust Weights] For each client $i$, the set $I(\bar{w}^{\mathcal{N}_t(i)}_t,\hat{w}^i_t)$, which is called the confidence set of client $i$ at time $t$, is defined as follows.